Jak and Daxter: Future

 Evan Wells revealed that they had explored the idea of making a new game extensively before the development began on The Last of Us (2013).
 Creative director Neil Druckmann later unveiled several illustrations for the abandoned game at a conference for The Last of Us.
 He explained that they had planned on making a reboot of the series and had spent a long time exploring various concepts.

 In response to an alleged concept art leak in 2016, Naughty Dog's Director of Communication Arne Meyer stated that nothing was currently being worked on.
-Also, due to circumstances at Naughty Dog, Jak and Daxter has not yet been reconsidered, but is never off the table.
+Also, due to circumstances at Naughty Dog, Jak and Daxter has not yet been reconsidered, but was never off the table.

 In 2019, Limited Run Games announced a commemorative mock case for the unreleased Jak and Daxter reboot, which was released in June 2020.
 The mock case uses the title Jak IV and features concept art from the scrapped reboot that was revealed in Naughty Dog's coffee table book, The Art of Naughty Dog.
 The case, in addition to a digital theme code, was given to consumers who purchased all four Jak and Daxter titles directly from the Limited Run Games website.

+Planned film adaptation

-In February 2022, a Jak and Daxter film adaptation was rumored to be in development with Ruben Fleischer and Naughty Dog, although as of 2025, nothing has been confirmed.
+In February 2022, director Ruben Fleischer teased the possibility of working on a Jak and Daxter film adaptation with PlayStation Productions.
+Neil Widener and Gavin James could possibly write a screenplay.